gka/d3-jetpack/README.md

 var {layers: [svg, bg_ctx, fg_ctx]} = d3.conventions({layers: 'scc'})
 ```

-By layers defaults to `'s'`, creating a single SVG.
+`layers` defaults to `'s'`, creating a single SVG.

-Most charts use two linear scales and axii. `d3.conventions` returns some functions to help you make them, but feel free to ignore them!
+Most charts use two linear scales and axii. `d3.conventions` returns some functions to get you started, but feel free to ignore them!

 `x`: `scaleLinear().range([0, width])`.
 To use a different scale: `d3.conventions({x: d3.scaleSqrt()})`.